totyai/Learning_java/README.txt

 # Learning
-This folder contains all the projects/challanges in different branches that i have created during my Java learning.
+This branch contains a game, where the user needs to select pennies, dimes, quaters to add up to exactly 1 dollar..